 Analyze which photo series are becoming popular in photo communities, comment on them, develop your eye and try to shoot something similar.

 Include your photos in a selection of fantastic photographers that they like to share in various groups in instant messengers and social networks.

 It is not always the case that those who post and repost excellent photos sign their authorship.
 Sometimes it’s even the other way around: you try to find the author of a photograph on the Internet, but it doesn’t work because the author’s name has already been lost.

 Viral photo content is often unnamed for several reasons:

 - The photo was bought on photo stocks, and, accordingly, it is no longer necessary to sign the author.

-- The photo was taken from the Internet, and the name of the author was not indicated - intentionally or not.
+- The photo was taken from the Internet, and the author’s name was not indicated – intentionally or not.

-When publishing your photos, keep in mind that users are usually too lazy to sign the authorship, despite the responsibility for copyright infringement.
-But they are also too lazy to remove the author's watermark from the picture, if it does not interfere with the perception of the frame.
-Therefore, a photographer should develop his own signature so that the authorship is not lost in the process of viral distribution of content.
+When publishing your photos, keep in mind that users are usually too lazy to sign the authorship, despite copyright infringement.
+But they are also too lazy to remove the author’s watermark from the picture if it does not interfere with the perception of the frame.
+Therefore, a photographer should develop his signature so that the authorship is not lost in the viral distribution of content.